All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Timing Relative to Food

-GH release is blunted by elevated blood sugar and insulin.
+GH release is blunted by improved blood sugar and insulin.
 Most protocols specify that peptides should be administered on an empty stomach, typically at least 60 to 90 minutes after the last meal, and that food should be avoided for a period after injection .
 This is one of the more important practical details for maximizing the stack's effectiveness.

 CJC-1295 Variants